Find Affordable College Courses

 Boston, MA

-Boston University came in at #6 in this year’s edition of the Most Popular Engineering Bachelor’s Degree Schools in the New England Region ranking.
-Boston U is a fairly large private not-for-profit school located in the large city of Boston.
+Boston University did quite well in this year’s ranking of the most popular places for engineering students to get a bachelor’s degree.
+It came in at #6 on the list.
+Boston U is a fairly large private not-for-profit school located in the city of Boston.

 Of the 429 students majoring in engineering at Boston U, 64% are male and 36% are female.